 Anyone who runs an ad-funded website soon becomes aware of how CPMs are far from static.
 Sudden changes in rates can be a sign of a problem, but there are also regular patterns that impact CPM rates and are beyond the control of publishers.

 Knowing the broader patterns of demand allows publishers to better understand when CPM changes are network-wide or indicative of a more local issue.
-As well as avoiding time-wasted on diagnosing issues out of publisher controls, understanding these patterns is vital to publishers who buy traffic.
+As well as avoiding time-wasted on diagnosing issues out of publisher controls, understanding these patterns is vital to publishers who buy traffic because you might be able to get quality traffic with a cheaper price during the seasonal dips.

 We’ve analysed network-wide rates to highlight the key patterns impacting publishers in 2016 using request CPM.
 Request CPM is a great metric to monitoring overall performance as it takes into account both the amount paid for each impression and the number of impressions that go unsold.